marcamsler1/mt-exercise-02/README.md

 # Additional change to log the perplexities during training

 We also made some changes to the /tools/pytorch-examples/word language model/main.py file.
 It now takes an additional parameter logfile, which logs the train and validation perplexities for each epoch and logs them in a file in the subfolder /logs.

 Important!
-This file is now in the scripts folder, but it has to be moved to the exact loaction as above (/tools/pytorch-examples/word language model/main.py) to generate the log files during training.
+This file is now in the scripts folder, but it has to be moved to this exact loaction before the training starts in order to generate the log files.

+    /tools/pytorch-examples/word language model/main.py

 To plot the generated log files, run: